lxcprojects/k4bl/docs/k4blworkflow.md

 After identifying documents to add to the Bias Set, the Document Selectors are responsible for:

 * entering metadata on the documents into the Bias Set.
 This information includes drafting keywords, titles and abstracts that describe the experiences of Black life in the manuscript material.
-* downloading page image files from the LCDDP to Keywords storage on Dropbox
+* downloading page image files from the LCDDP to Keywords storage on Dropbox (Digital Assistants for Editorial Markup may assist)

 ### From Bias Set to Transcriptions/Translations (_Selection, Arrangements, Transcription, Annotations, Encoding & Metadata Creation_)